Strivin0311/ads-learning/utils/model.md

 # Models for ADS
-*Here's some resources about Models for ADS*
+*Here're some resources about Models for ADS*

 Intros: